vegaprotocol/specs/protocol/0035-LIQM-liquidity_monitoring.md

 ### Decreasing supplied stake

-If the [liquidity provision transaction would decrease](./0044-LIME-lp_mechanics.md#liquidity-provider-proposes-to-amend-commitment-amount) `supplied_stake` so that liquidity auction gets triggered then a liquidity auction is triggered the next time the next time conditions for liquidity auctions are evaluated.
+If the [liquidity provision transaction would decrease](./0044-LIME-lp_mechanics.md#liquidity-provider-proposes-to-amend-commitment-amount) `supplied_stake` so that liquidity auction gets triggered then a liquidity auction is triggered the next time conditions for liquidity auctions are evaluated.

-If the `supplied_stake` decreases as a result of a closeout of an insolvent liquidity provider, then closeout should proceed and market should go into liquidity auction the next time the next time conditions for liquidity auctions are evaluated.
+If the `supplied_stake` decreases as a result of a closeout of an insolvent liquidity provider, then closeout should proceed and market should go into liquidity auction the next time conditions for liquidity auctions are evaluated.

 ## Trigger for exiting the auction